CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/1-Create-Host-Pool-from-Azure-Portal.md

 # Lab 1: Create Host Pool using Getting Started Wizard

+## **Scenario**

+ Contoso is planning to set up its infrastructure on Azure.
+As a first step, Contoso needs you to provision a host pool which is the major component of AVD.
+Creation of host pool also includes session hosts, default application group and a workspace.

+## **Overview**

  A Host Pool is a collection of Azure virtual machines that register to Azure Virtual Desktop as session hosts when you run the Azure Virtual Desktop agent.
 All session host virtual machines in a host pool should be sourced from the same image for a consistent user experience.
 To start with, we will login to the Azure portal.

 ## Exercise 1: Create Host Pool using Getting Started Wizard

 In this exercise, We'll be creating the Host pool using **Getting Started Wizard** using minimum efforts and information.